Tutoshniy/dotaCoach-i18n/README.md

 # dotaCoach-i18n

-This repository contains all translation files for the Dota Coach App and Websites (https://dota-coach.com and https://dota-coach.github.io).
+This repository contains all translation files for the Dota Coach App and Websites (https://dotacoach.gg).

 # How to contribute